fbrausse/scli/README.md

 # Installation
 - Firstly, you need to install [signal-cli](https://github.com/AsamK/signal-cli).
 Follow the guide provided in the README.
 The instructions for `signald` are similar, except you don't need the next step.
-- Install `libunixsocket-java` from your package manager if you have not installed it yet.
-(Arch Linux users should install `libmatthew-unix-java` from AUR.
-If you installed `signal-cli` from AUR, you can skip this step.)
+- For DBUS and daemon support, install the [`libmatthew-java`](http://www.matthew.ath.cx/projects/java/) library, commonly found packaged under the names `libunixsocket-java` (Debian/Ubuntu) or `libmatthew-unix-java` (Arch Linux) from your package manager if you have not installed it yet.
+(If on Arch you installed `signal-cli` from AUR, you can skip this step.)
 - Install `urwid`.
 You can install it trough your distributions package manager (search for `python3-urwid` or `python-urwid`) or you can use `pip` to install: `pip3 install urwid`.

 ## Linking your device and using